tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Be mindful of the class pacing; the pace should feel urgent, but not rushed.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
 Stick to the Time Tracker as closely as possible.
 Encourage students who are confused to attend office hours.

-* Encourage students to work in pairs or groups on the in-class activities to help facilitate discussions as well as troubleshooting.
+* Encourage students to work in pairs or groups on the in-class activities to help facilitate discussions, as well as troubleshooting.
 Collaborative exercises such as student-led activity reviews and discussions have been built into this lesson.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).